 Planting in containers is a good idea.
-How much soil will be needed will be what decides how big of a pot you will need.
+How much soil is needed will determine how big of a pot you will need.
 Smaller peppers will need about 2 gallons of soil.
 Most plants, except the extra tall ones, will need at least 3 gallons of soil.
 If you plant more than one plant in the container, be sure to space at least 18 inches apart and use more soil.

 Purchasing Pepper Plants

 Plants that are about six weeks old are best.
 Don't look for the biggest plant in the store.
 Look for healthy, dark green plants without spots or damage.

 How to Care for Your Plant

 There are some conditions that you just don't have any control over.
 If it gets too hot and dry, the peppers don't like this and will drop their blossoms.
 A cool weather period can cause the plants to keep from blooming.